darrenjw/jax-smfsb/README.md

 pip install --upgrade jsmfsb
 ```

-**Note** that a number of breaking syntax changes (more pythonic names) were introduced in version 1.1.0.
-If you upgrade to a version >= 1.1.0 from a version prior to 1.1.0 you will have to update syntax to the new style.

-**Note** that version 1.1.3 fixes a bug in `sim_time_series` (see the release notes for details).
-Users are encouraged to update to the latest release ASAP.

 You can test that your installation is working by entering the following at a python prompt:

 ```python